arturomedinamerino/chacho-sorter/README.md

     * *extension*: filename extension, e.g. "txt", "png", etc.
     * *format*: file format, as provided by the 'file' utility

+### destination

+* It indicates to which directory will the target be moved

 ### action

 * *remove*: remove file from system
 * *move*: move to another directory.
-This requires "directory" option to be set
+This requires "destination" field to be set
 * *ignore*: ignore this file.